paymentscanada/api-toolkit/README.md

 * angular: Uses the angular http class to make calls to the sandbox APIs.
 * kotlin: Uses OkHttp and Retrofit2 to make calls to the sandbox APIs.
 * postman collection: Intended to be imported by Postman, has sample APIs for FIF and CCIN extracts.
+* payments-rail-angular: This is a sample angular application that connects to the Payments Canada API and retrieves the data from the fictionalized APIs.

 ## Additional Documentation: